Last Updated on June 20, 2022 by Letícia Melo

 It doesn’t come as a surprise that the cost of living in Albufeira is relatively higher than in most cities in Portugal.
 The cost of living in the Algarve is considered low for expats, but high for the Portuguese.

-Costal tourist hubs are usually more expensive especially when it comes to renting as compared to other inland cities in Portugal.
+Coastal tourist hubs are usually more expensive, especially when renting, compared to other inland cities in Portugal.
 The purchasing power of tourists and expats from other countries drives up the prices of most commodities.

-However, it is also important to mention that how much you will live off per month largely depends on your individual spending habits.
+However, how much you will live off per month largely depends on your individual spending habits.
 Nonetheless, here is a breakdown of some of the common commodities and their respective prices in Albufeira.

 Expense | Cost |